tinbka/rhack/README.md

 * Service subclass for OAuth2 with a full set of abstract authorizaztion and API methods.
 Main idea is a multi-user key-value token storage with a respect of expiration timing.
 * Redis-based cache storage for scrapers data.
-* More agile response processing configuration.
-Remove :json, :hash etc flags.
-Instead, define some "before filters" in Page that will have been specified by Frame during request, like these flags do.
+* More agile response postprocessing configuration.
+Instead of using :json, :hash etc as a flag, define some "before filters" in the Page and chain them.
-* Route :xhr option to Scout, add some transparent control on user-agents: desktop, mobile, randomly predefined...
+* Route :xhr option to the Scout; add some transparent control on user-agents: desktop, mobile, randomly predefined...

 #### Main goals for 2.0
 (if it would ever come)